Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug6_pr.md

 2. Take tile(6,0) as an example, tile(6,0) is active for a period of 1.401 milliseconds, where 1.333 milliseconds is stalled and 0.069 milliseconds is actively executing instructions.
 During 0.069 milliseconds active period, 0.061 milliseconds is executing vector instructions.
 There are 0.008 milliseconds spent on other instructions such as load/store instructions.
 3. There are 76800 `Vector instructions`, 79303 `Load Instructions` and 1135 `Store Instructions` during `Active Utilization Time (ms)`.
 #### AI Engine memory profiling data
 1. `Memory Conflict Time (ms)` indicates memory access conflicts time runing AI Engine execution.
-Recommend rerunning `aiesimulator` with `-enable-memory-check` option to check design memory access conflicts.
+Xilinx recommends rerunning `aiesimulator` with `-enable-memory-check` option to check design memory access conflicts.
 2. `Cumulative Memory Errors Time (ms)` indicates time taken due to ECC errors in any of the data memory banks as well as MM2S and S2MM DMAs.
 #### Interface profiling data
 Select `Profile Summary` then `Interface Channels`.